Best PCOS Supplements For Women

 Cinnamon extract is a super helpful supplement for reversing insulin resistance which is why I have it in our insulin resistance bundle along side inositol and apple cider.

-In a randomized, placebo-controlled study on women with PCOS demonstrated significant reductions in fasting glucose and insulin-resistance parameters after eight weeks of oral cinnamon extract.
+In a randomised, placebo-controlled study on women with PCOS demonstrated significant reductions in fasting glucose and insulin-resistance parameters after eight weeks of oral cinnamon extract.

 I recommend taking 100mg of active cinnamon daily.